 Editor's note: January 2 and 3 updates in bold.

 The way this slate is setting up, I think it’s optimal to play 2 of Henry, Kamara and Davante Adams ($9,200).
-I tend to lean toward paying up at RB.
+I tend to lean toward paying up at RB and playing both of these studs.

 Kamara has been priced way up after his 6-TD explosion last week, but I still think he’s a nice play.
 The Saints still have a shot at the NFC’s #1 seed with a win coupled with a Packers loss.
 And they draw a Carolina defense that Football Outsiders ranks 21st against the run and 29th in RB coverage.
 Kamara scored 22.8 DraftKings points in his 1st meeting with the Panthers, despite not finding the end zone.